Englisches Seminar

 Ohne Teilnehmerbegrenzung Juliane Witte, MA

-► 'Þú er it mesta forað: The Role of Anger and Social Monstrosity in the Depiction of Women in Old Norse Literature'
+► ‘Þú er it mesta forað: The Role of Anger and Social Monstrosity in the Depiction of Women in Old Norse-Icelandic Literature’

 Juliane Witte has been a doctoral candidate with the Department of Scandinavian Studies since October 2022.
-The thesis aims to investigate the role of female characters within Old Norse literature through the lenses of Emotion Studies and Social Monstrosity.
-While the frameowrk of this thesis emerges from comparative analysis, it is rooted in these two approaches to tease out the tension at play within the representation of these female characters.
+The thesis investigates the role of female characters within Old Norse-Icelandic literature through the lenses of Gender Studies, Emotion Studies, and Social Monstrosity.
+While the framework of this thesis emerges from comparative analysis, it is rooted in these three approaches to tease out the tension at play within the representation of these female characters and their anger.
 Emotion Studies, specifically the analysis of the representation of female anger, will function as a gateway into questioning the overall representation of female characters, the assumptions placed upon them, and the varying narrative duties weighing upon their shoulders.
 Employing the theory of Social Monstrosity offers the research the chance to then discuss in which way the representation of female characters positions them as both monstrous outliers and representations of social tensions.

 Privacy settings